Power Outages Affects on Fume Hoods for Chemotherapy

 The toxic effects of chemotherapy drugs used for cancer treatment have been an ongoing concern.
-The problem extends beyond the patient safety concerns, but also the handling of chemotherapy drugs causing work-related risks to the healthcare workforce.
+The problem extends beyond the patient safety concerns and into the handling of chemotherapy drugs causing work-related risks to the healthcare workforce.
 The CDC sets out guidelines handling such hazardous drugs.

-Internationally, new cases of cancer are diagnosed each year and is expected to stay on the rise.
+Internationally, new cases of cancer are diagnosed each year and are expected to stay on the rise.
 Many cancer treatments rely upon anti-neoplastic chemotherapy.
-There are many new anti-neoplastic drugs now in use and some are still under development.
+Currently, there are many new anti-neoplastic drugs in use, however some are still under development.
 Thankfully chemotherapy has been effective for remission from the disease and in some cases a cure.
-The exposure to toxicity of these drugs is a challenge for clinicians and the healthcare community.
+Unfortunately, the exposure to toxicity of these drugs is a challenge for clinicians and the healthcare community.

 Electricity powers these ventilation hoods.
 When the power is on, all is well, but in the event of a power failure, what should be done?

 Here are four critical steps to take to ensure the compounding clinician’s toxicity exposure is minimized:

 2) Any personnel working in the mixing room, must exit immediately and stop any work in progress, leaving it in its place.

 3) Remove all protective clothing including outer gloves, outer shoe covers, outer back closing, and inner gloves, immediately after leaving the mixing room.
 Thoroughly follow hand hygiene procedures.

 4) Document the temperature, humidity, and particle counts (if a particle counter is in place) at the time of the shutdown